Chan2k20/Data-Collection-using-R/README.md

-# Data Collection using R
+Project Title: Data Collection using R

-The project contains two Scripts.
-One of them is the Scrapping.R file, which contains the bulk of our code, and requires five packages: stringr, xml2, XML,writexl and rvest.
-This RScript will first retrieve the URLs for every article published in Mobile DNA in a particular year (The input will be given by the user).
-Following, the program will go to each one of those URLs and crawl the site to record the following information about each article: Title, Authors, Author Affiliations, Correspondence Author, Publish Date, Abstract, Keywords, Full Paper (Text format).

-The correspondence author’s email is not included because the field information was unavailable in the journal.
-After all this information has been recorded, the program will generate a data frame, and from it will generate a plain text file called Summary.txt and write all the gathered information into the summary.txt text file.
-Additionally, it also generates an excel file summary.xlsx which includes all the fields except “Full-text”.
-The reason it doesn’t include a full-text field is that it exceeds Excel’s character limit of 32,767 characters.

-Scraping.R only gets the desired information for one particular year.
-In order to get that information for all the years after the input year, we use the After.R file.
-This is the RScript with which the user directly interacts.
-It asks the user for an input year, and it will call the Scraping.R program for every year between the input year and 2020.
-Hence after After.R has finished running, there will be Summary.txt file which contains the aforementioned information for every article published by Mobile DNA in and after the input year.
+Description/Problem Statement:
+The project involved developing two scripts: Scrapping.R and After.R, for comprehensive data collection from the Mobile DNA journal.
+The Scrapping.R script utilizes various R packages such as stringr, xml2, XML, writexl, and rvest to retrieve article information, including title, authors, affiliations, publication date, abstract, keywords, and more, from Mobile DNA articles for a specified year.
+The collected data is then organized into a dataframe and exported to both a plain text file (Summary.txt) and an Excel file (summary.xlsx), excluding full-text due to character limitations.

+Skills Utilized:
+- Data Scraping
+- R Programming
+- Data Manipulation
+- Package Management (stringr, xml2, XML, writexl, rvest)

+Solution:
+- The Scrapping.R script first retrieves the URLs for all articles published in Mobile DNA for a specified year provided by the user.
+- It then crawls each URL to extract relevant information about each article, such as title, authors, affiliations, publication date, abstract, and keywords.
+- The collected data is structured into a dataframe and exported to a plain text file (Summary.txt) and an Excel file (summary.xlsx), omitting the full-text due to Excel's character limit.
+- To collect data for multiple years, the After.R script interacts with the user, prompting for an input year.
+It then iterates through all years from the input year to 2020, calling Scrapping.R for each year.
+- Upon completion, Summary.txt contains comprehensive information for all Mobile DNA articles published in and after the input year.